-Idioms have two different meanings, a literal meaning and a figurative meaning.
+Idioms have two different meanings.
+A literal meaning and an actual intended meaning which is called the figurative meaning.

 Below I have put together a collection of idioms with their literal meanings, figurative meanings and examples.

 |Idiom (common saying)||Literal meaning (what autistic/aspies think of and understand)||Figurative meaning (what the person saying it actually means)||Example|

 |The straw that broke camel’s back.

 |A piece of straw broke a camel’s back.||The last of many small unpleasant things that makes a situation too much to handle or too upsetting.||He was late for school every day this week, then on Friday he didn’t come to school at all, this is the straw that broke the camel’s back.|

 |Driving me up the wall.
 Similar is: ‘You’re driving me round the bend’.||You’re driving the person up the wall in a car or you are pushing a person so hard they go up the wall.||Making someone infuriated and annoyed.||The sound of the road works outside is driving me up the wall.|